Acrophoca: Description

 Acrophoca was around 1.5 m long, and was not as well adapted to swimming as its descendants, possessing less developed flippers and a less streamlined neck.
 This may indicate that it spent a lot of time near the coast.
 Its teeth were built for piercing, implying a diet consisted primarily of fish.
 However, it also had interdigitated tooth cusps causing the teeth on the upper jaw to fit with the teeth of the lower jaw, which is consistent with filter feeders.
 Unlike other earless seals, Acrophoca had a long and flexible neck, with an elongated body.
 The orientation of the pelvis, which in comparison to modern earless seals is everted, as well as adaptations to the hind limbs suggest that swimming was mainly powered by the back flippers.
 It was less adapted for the sea than the lobodontine seals, suggesting it inhabited nearshore waters.

 Paleoecology

 Its fossils have been found alongside those of the marine sloth Thalassocnus and tusked cetacean Odobenocetops, as well as modern animals such as bottlenose dolphins, gannets and cormorants.
+Macroraptorial sperm whales capable of preying on Acrophoca, such as Acrophyseter and Livyatan melvillei, have also been discovered.
+And Predatory sharks such as Parotodus, Carcharodon hubbelli are also found.
+Acrophoca is thought to have been an important food source and formed a massive biological community in the Miocene marine ecosystem of Chile.